Ada-Developers-Academy/jump-start-live/lessons/day2/conditionals.md

   test_score = gets.chomp.to_i

   if test_score > 90
-    print "You got an A!"
+    puts "You got an A!"
   else
-    print "You did not get an A!"
+    puts "You did not get an A!"
   end
   ```

-3. if/else statement
+3. `if`/`else` statement

   #### Questions
   * What is different about the examples below?